x-codingman/KOM/symbolic-execution-engine/README.md

 python3 run_test_system_calls.py
 ```

 The symbolic execution results will be stored in the *results/output* and *results/test-info-output* folders.

+#### E2.
+Efficiency
 To further evaluate the runtime overhead and analyze the modifiable fields, run the following:

 ```
 python3 run_analysis.py